NEWSLETTER FOR APRIL 2015

 My church is awesome.
 Never have I known such faithful, loving, giving and good hearted people.
 Our pastor is wonderful and full of new and inventive ways to get the message across to us.
 Aside from that, the ladies in our church are the best cooks ever (excluding my grandmother of course).
 Since joining this church I have found it impossible to be a faithful Weight Watcher's member because a covered dish dinner there at least once a month tests my inability to pass by without sampling everything.
 I'm also thankful fluffy is in!!
 (I prefer fluffy to overweight.)

 Giving a book makes a terrific gift for so many occasions, especially for those who are hard to buy for and everyone has one of those people in their life.
 For instance, I put books in our daughters' Easter baskets (even though they are in their 30's they still get a basket each year).
 Their favorite candy is added along with a gift card of some sort.
-Then there's Mothers day, Fathers Day, birthdays, Christmas gifts, Valentine's Day and anniversaries.
+Then there's Mothers day, Fathers Day, birthdays, Christmas gifts, teacher's gifts, Valentine's Day and anniversaries.
 I hope when these occasions roll around you will remember my books and give them to your family and friends.

 If you have bought my book and haven't put a comment on my guest page yet, please do so.
 I'd love to hear what you thought about the book.